Our Story

 Named by the Maori for the sound of its call, the Kea is endemic to the Southern Alps / Kā Tiritiri o te Moana.
 In fact, it is the only alpine parrot in the world.
 It is regarded as one of Aotearoa / New Zealand’s Taongas (treasures).
 These sociable and highly intelligent birds are well adapted to their harsh environment.
 Unfortunately, the traits that Kea developed for survival, their curiosity and omnivorous appetite, have created conflict with humans over the last 150 years.
 Persecution and predation have sorely depleted numbers and, with only a few thousand birds remaining.
 The Kea is a nationally endangered species.

-The Kea Trust aims to preserve and protect these unique birds.
+The Kea Conservation Trust aims to preserve and protect these unique birds.
 We’re proud to support the Kea Conservation Trust.
-We encourage our guests to donate towards this cause.
+We donate to the trust and encourage our guests to donate towards this cause.